 It’s actually quite common to see a mortgage declined on the basis that the income does not match the job title/description, or seems too high for the related position.
 And if you’re curious where underwriters determine how much a certain occupation should earn, check out Salary.com.
 That’s where many are instructed to pull the numbers to see if it adds up.

-Another “setback” to a stated income loan is that a bank or lender can ask that you fill out an IRS Form 4506, which basically authorizes the lender to request IRS verification of your tax returns for the previous two years.
+Another “setback” to a stated income loan is that a bank or lender can ask that you fill out an IRS Form 4506, which basically authorizes the lender to request your tax returns for the previous two years.

 Although it’s not common for them to actually look up your returns, it can be enough to deter a would-be “liar” from overstating their income.
 It’s most common for a lender to pull a 4506 only if you become delinquent on the loan in a short period of time.
-But if they do pull a 4506 and find that you indeed overstated income, you could be charged with fraud, so take caution.
+But if they do pull a 4506 and find that you indeed overstated income, you could be face some steep consequences, so take caution.

 Stated Income = Higher Interest Rate